nim-lang/Nim/doc/tut1.rst

 Functions are closer to the concept of a pure mathematical function, which might be familiar to you if you've ever done functional programming.
-Essentially they can't access global state (except `const`), can't produce side-effects (they are tagged with `{.noSideEffects.}`).
+Essentially they can't access global state (except `const`) and can't produce side-effects (they are tagged with `{.noSideEffects.}`).
 They can still change their mutable arguments, which are those marked as `var` and any `ref` objects.